ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4200-breakout-board/datasheet.md

 download: true
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav' import RkCertificationIcons from '@site/src/components/CertificationPage/IconList'

 # RAK4200 WisDuo Breakout Board Datasheet

 ## Overview

 ### Description

 The **RAK4200 Breakout Board** is specifically designed to allow easy access to the pins on the board to simplify development and testing.
-The breakout board footprint allows the RAK4200 stamp module pins to be transferred to 2.54&nbsp;mm headers.
+The breakout board footprint allows the RAK4200 stamp module pins to be transferred to 2.54 mm headers.

 The board itself has the RAK4200 at its core, integrating an **STM32L071KB MCU** and an **SX1276 LoRa transceiver**.
-It has an ultra-low power consumption of 9.40&nbsp;uA (down to 1.08&nbsp;uA @ 2.0&nbsp;V) in sleep mode, and high LoRa output power (19&nbsp;dBm) in work mode.
+It has an ultra-low power consumption of 9.40 uA (down to 1.08 uA @ 2.0 V) in sleep mode, and high LoRa output power (19 dBm) in work mode.

 The board complies with LoRaWAN 1.0.2 specification.
 It also supports LoRa Point-to-Point (P2P) communication.